-Gianni Infantino informed stakeholders on April 15, 2026, that the Iranian national team will participate in the FIFA World Cup despite the ongoing military conflict between Washington and Tehran.
+Gianni Infantino told football stakeholders that the Iranian national team would participate in the FIFA World Cup.
+The statement placed tournament eligibility rules ahead of the current security dispute.
+The decision puts FIFA in the middle of a security argument it cannot fully control.
+On April 15, 2026, he said the squad would remain eligible in the FIFA World Cup despite the ongoing military conflict between Washington and Tehran.
 Six weeks of direct combat have failed to produce a diplomatic resolution.
 Donald Trump recently questioned the safety of the Iranian squad on American soil.
 Safety concerns among federal regulators coincide with a debilitating funding lapse at the Department of Homeland Security.

 FIFA officials rejected a formal request from the Iranian government to move its scheduled matches to Mexico.
 Iranian players are currently set to face New Zealand and Belgium in Los Angeles.
 Scheduled matches also include a high-stakes fixture against Egypt in Seattle.
 Ahmad Donyamali, the Iranian sports minister, told state television that his nation cannot participate under existing security conditions.
 Relocation requests met stiff resistance from the FIFA executive committee last week.